kevin062397/TampermonkeyMarkdownEnhancer/README.md

     - Select lines and press `Shift+Tab`.
 - **Insert spaces:**
     - Place the cursor and press `Tab` (with no selection).
+- **Paste hyperlinks as Markdown links:**
+    - Select text and paste a hyperlink.

 ## Development